 The short-range pathfinder already moves to the edge of a goal shape, and doesn't care whether the unit is starting inside or outside that shape.
-That means it'll work for minimum-range movement with no futher modifications.
+That means it'll work for minimum-range movement with no further modifications.

-10 Unit movement
+7.3 Unit movement

-The short-range pathfinder will give the unit a waypoint to walk towards.
+The long-range pathfinder will give the unit a waypoint to walk towards.
 The unit will move a short distance in that direction each turn.
 To cope with dynamic changes to the world, the unit needs to verify that its movement won't collide with anything.
 This requires testing the movement line against the navcell grid, and against unit obstructions (expanded by the moving unit's radius).
-If there is a collision then the unit won't move, and will search for a new path instead.
+If there is a collision then the unit will compute a short path towards the next waypoint, to move around obstacles.